m6o4solutions/deficrypto-web-project/Readme.md

 I use the Coin Gecko API to access real time cryptocurrency information and data to display on this website.

-Finally, the repetitive process of building and deploying the project to production is automated by using GitHub Actions for onward deployment to GitHub Pages.
+Finally, the repetitive process of building and deploying the project to production is automated by using the Netlify CI/CD pipeline.

 ## Getting Started